37xWy/Capstone-Project/README.md

 # Installation & Setup
 For a detailed installation guide, please refer to Section 11.0: Installation & Setup Guide in the project documentation.

-For a complete technical overview, including diagrams, flowcharts, and additional details, please check the Capstone Project Documentation.docx included in this repository.